Funding Round Status: Notice of Question and Answer phase NOW CLOSED

 - The Business Plan or Project Management Plan (if a large project) and any other attachments to support your proposal (e.g. your organisation's annual report or brochures, diagrams, tables or graphs) need to be submitted with your application.
 However, any text contained in the attachments will not be considered in assessing your responses against the criteria.

 The Department of the Prime Minister and Cabinet has a file size limit restriction of 10MB, at no more than 2MB per attachment.
 If your file attachments are larger than 10MB you will need to individually submit attachments.

 Land or Business Proposals

 Applicants with proposals relating to land acquisition or management, agriculture or pastoral investment must engage the Indigenous Land Corporation (ILC) first before applying for ABA funding, seeking the ILC's view of the proposal including whether the ILC consider the proposal viable and value for money.
-The views of the ILC must be included in your application using the template that will become available when the round opens.
-Applicants can contact the ILC during the question and answer phase.
-Contact details will become available when the round opens
+The views of the ILC must be included in your application.
+Please note the period for seeking ILC’s view has now closed.

 Applicants who have proposals relating to business investment must engage Indigenous Business Australia (IBA) first before applying for ABA beneficial grant funding, seeking IBA's view of the proposal including whether IBA consider the proposal viable and value for money.
-The views of IBA must be included in your application using the template that will become available when the round opens.
-Applicants can contact the IBA during the question and answer phase.
-Contact details will become available when the round opens.
+The views of IBA must be included in your application.
+Please note the period for seeking IBA’s view has now closed.

 Applicants can discuss potential projects with Regional staff in the Department or seek advice from the ABA Advisory Committee, the ILC, IBA or the four Northern Territory Land Councils.